Center-For-Neurotechnology/LFP-Type2-and-Type3-Detection/README.md

 The example .m file includes comments and step-by-step process of detecting the waveforms, cleaning the waveforms, correlating them to the templates, and finally plotting the waveforms.

-The code is currently written for a single channel of LFP input.
+The MATLAB code is currently written for a single channel of LFP input.
+It was tested in MATLAB 2019a and 2016b.

 Example data is included (ExampleData.zip) in a .mat file (Examp.mat), with the variables datalfp and sampling rate (DecFS)